younganne/aws-cost-tracking/README.md

 ## AWS cost tracking, alerting, and reporting

+(This is a sanitized version of a private icsi-it repo.
+Much of the credit for the GitHub Actions workflow and OIDC auth goes to GH user pmaguire)

 A Cloudformation template that creates an AWS budget and sends out both email and Slack alerts in the following scenarios:

 - Forecasted costs exceed 100% of budget.